kubevirt/community/design-proposals/dra.md

 ## Assumptions

 - KubeVirt will support DRA API from kubernetes version 1.31.
-- DRA drivers will have to publish attributes for resources needed to generate the domxml in ResourceSlice object
+- DRA drivers will have to publish attributes for resources needed to generate the domain xml in ResourceSlice object
 - The examples in this doc demonstrate a pGPU driver, but the same mechanism could be used for vGPU

 ## User Stories

-- As a user, I would like to use my GPU dra driver with KubeVirt
+- As a user, I would like to use my GPU dra driver with KubeVirt.
-- As a user, I would like to use KubeVirt's default driver
+- As a user, I would like to use KubeVirt's default driver.
-- As a user, in heterogeneous clusters, i.e. clusters made of nodes with different hardware managed through DRA drivers, I should be able to easily identify what hardware was allocated to the VMI
+- As a user, in heterogeneous clusters, i.e. clusters made of nodes with different hardware managed through DRA drivers, I should be able to easily identify what hardware was allocated to the VMI.
-- As a developer, I would like APIs to be extensible so I can develop drivers/webhooks/automation for custom use-cases
+- As a developer, I would like APIs to be extensible so I can develop drivers/webhooks/automation for custom use-cases.
-- As a device-plugin author, I would like to have a well documented way, intuitive way to support devices in KubeVirt
+- As a device-plugin author, I would like to have a well documented way, intuitive way to support devices in KubeVirt.

 ## Use Cases

 ### Supported Usecases

 1. Devices where the DRA driver that set agreed upon attributes for resources in ResourceSlice.
-   1. PCIe Bus address for pGPU
+   1. PCIe Bus address for pGPU.
-   2. Device uuid for vGPU
+   2. Mediated device uuid for vGPU.
 1. Devices have to either be of the type GPU or HostDevices.

 ### Unsupported Usecases